fragaLY/blog/quarkus-reactive_vs_quarkus-reactive-native/QUARKUS-REACTIVE_VS_QUARKUS-REACTIVE-NATIVE.md

 * is experimental feature;
 ** with --security-opt seccomp=unconfined and volume creation.

-If your eyes are bleeding from the numbers, I've prepared some graphs for you.
+If your eyes are bleeding from the numbers, I've prepared some charts for you.

 * Let's compare basic solutions that provides us with jars after the build: